 CONTEXT AND OVERVIEW

-- Policy prepared by: Elaine Kennedy (Data Protection Officer)
+- Policy prepared by: Elaine Kennedy (Data Protection Officer at time of publication)

 - Approved by: Suzanne Horner (Chief Executive officer)